stevenhenderson/steven-dawn-cli3/README.md

 We first need to log into the Shopify store.
 If already logged into another account, then log out using `shopify auth logout` via Shopify CLI in terminal.
 Each of the next steps is going to prompt you for login first, followed by a prompt in terminal to select theme from presented Shopify CLI list.

 If not already downloaded and ready locally, you will need to pull down your theme using `shopify theme pull --store {store-name}` command in terminal to work on it locally.
 Once a theme is locally ready, you'll need to working on the theme locally using `shopify theme dev` command in terminal to watch for your changes.

+### Theme Version Build

+#### Setup

+With Node and Gulp installed and configured, let's install gulp-bump and yargs.

+If installing into new project, then use `npm install gulp-bump --save-dev` command in dev directory to setup gulp-bump for Gulp.
+Then run `npm install yargs --save-dev` command to install yargs for Gulp.
+And finally, run `npm install fs` command to setup required Gulp includes for the snippet versioning control (can be removed from theme.liquid and gulpfile.js if not desired).